1. Home

 Maximizing energy production

-Solar inverters can track your panel array’s voltage and maximize the ongoing efficiency of your renewable energy system.
-Today’s premium inverters for homes are very efficient, and can typically transform DC solar power into AC electricity at efficiency rates above 90%.
+Solar inverters can track your panel array’s voltage and maximize the ongoing efficiency of your renewable solar energy system.
+Today’s premium inverters for homes are very efficient, and can typically transform DC solar power into AC electricity at efficiency ratings up to 97%.

 At the electrical level, high-quality grid-tied solar inverters output a pure sine wave, which is a measure of how smoothly the direction of the current can change.
 On the other hand, low-cost inverters generate a modified sine wave, which can be used to power non-delicate devices without a variable speed motor.
 Almost always, a pure sine wave inverter is recommended for home solar energy systems.